 Since 2011, they also eliminated BPA from their receipts.

-Kroger began a process to remove BPA from the can linings of its Corporate Brand products but did not specify a timetable.
+Kroger began a process to remove BPA from the can linings of its corporate brand products but did not specify a timetable.
 Five years later, BPA was found in 62% of Kroger private label canned foods tested.

 Ranking by the Campaign for Safe Cosmetics